Tour Operator Marketing Resources

 Refund with Notice Full refund if guests cancel at least 7 days before the tour; partial refund for cancellations made 3-7 days prior; no refund within 72 hours.
 Balances flexibility with revenue protection.
 Business & Guests Covers a wide range of situations, provides clear guidelines.
 Complexity in managing refunds based on notice periods.
 B

 Reschedule Anytime Guests can reschedule their tour to any future date, with no deadline for when they must use their ticket.
 Maximize flexibility and ensure customer retention.
-Guests Customers have peace of mind and no fear of loss.
+Guests & Business Customers have peace of mind and no fear of loss.
 Revenue is delayed, guides may feel schedule instability.
 A

 Weather-Related Refund Full refund only if the tour is canceled due to weather conditions.
 Otherwise, no refunds.
 Protects business revenue, offers exception for safety.
 Business Clear exception for weather, simplifies policy.
 No flexibility for personal cancellations, which can deter bookings.
 C